pepesync/dev-docs/docs/build-on-linea/use-linea-testnet/explore/use-cataclysm.md

 # Cataclysm: Zero Mission

-To complete the tasks of the game "Cataclysm: Zero Mission" for the Linea Voyage Quest, users will need to access the game page through the [provided link](https://cataclysm-game.com/zero-mission), available on the Linea’s space on Galxe, in the Cataclysm tasks.
+To complete the tasks of the game "Cataclysm: Zero Mission" for the PepeSync Voyage Quest, users will need to access the game page through the [provided link](https://cataclysm-game.com/zero-mission), available on the PepeSync’s space on Galxe, in the Cataclysm tasks.

 ![img1](/img/quests/cataclysm/connect-wallet.png)